kriskros09/kristopher-digital-space/README.md

 - Middleware restricts access to `/admin/llm-logs` and related API routes to authenticated users.
 - All other routes remain public.
 - Follow OWASP and Supabase security best practices.

-## Testing & Linting

-- Jest and React Testing Library are set up for integration and unit tests.
-- Linting and TypeScript are enforced for code quality.
-- Test coverage is maintained above 80%.

 ## Architecture Decisions